Neel-devloper/My-Projects/Cats and dogs recognition model/README.md

 This project implements a deep learning model to classify images as either cats or dogs using a Convolutional Neural Network (CNN) with transfer learning.

+## Training

+- **You can use train.py to train the model but the pre-trained model is provided.

 ## Features

 - **Transfer Learning**: Uses pre-trained VGG16 model as base for better performance